nexossama/Splitme/README.md

 # Splitme
-A bot that split images in a folder based on their orientation (portrait / landscape)
+A bot that split images in a folder based on their orientation (portrait / landscape).

-test